Red Hat acquires CoreOS for $250 million in Kubernetes expansion

 His company was early to the game by developing an enterprise Kubernetes product, and he was able to capitalize on that.
 “We called Kubernetes super-duper early and helped enterprises like Ticketmaster and Starbucks adopt Kubernetes,” he said.

-He explained that Tectonic included four main categories include governance, monitoring tools, chargeback accounting and one-click upgrades.
+He explained that Tectonic included four main categories, including governance, monitoring tools, chargeback accounting and one-click upgrades.

 Red Hat CEO Jim Whitehurst told us in an interview last year that his company also came early to containers and Kubernetes.
-He said the company recognized containers included an operating system kernel, that was usually Linux.
-One thing they understood was Linux and so they started delving into Kubernetes and containerization and built OpenShift.
+He said the company recognized containers included an operating system kernel, which was usually Linux.
+One thing they understood was Linux, so they started delving into Kubernetes and containerization and built OpenShift.

-CoreOS raised $50 million since its inception in 2013.
-Investors include GV (formerly Google Ventures) and Kleiner Perkins, who appear to have gotten a nice return here.
+CoreOS has raised $50 million since its inception in 2013.
+Investors include GV (formerly Google Ventures) and Kleiner Perkins, which appear to have gotten nice returns.
 The most recent round was a $28 million Series B in May 2016 led by GV.
 One interesting aside is that Google, which has been a big contributor to Kubernetes itself and whose venture arm helped finance CoreOS, was scooped by Red Hat in this deal.

 The deal is expected to close this month, and given we only have one day left, chances are it’s done.Featured Image: Bz3rk/Wikimedia Commons UNDER A CC BY-SA 3.0 LICENSE